 No. Once you apply, and if you are successful in the hiring process, we will offer you a position and put you through the Academy.
-Pre-Basic classes begin in January and July, and the Academy is immediately after.
-The entire training process at the Academy is approximately 26 weeks.
+Pre-Basic classes begin in January and July, and the Basic Academy begins immediately after.
+The entire training process at the Academy is approximately 27 weeks.

 Yes.
 Your first day of Pre-Basic (usually January or July) will be your first day of paid employment.

 Yes.
 The academy is a paramilitary environment.
-We require Recruits to reside at the academy typically from Sunday evening through Friday afternoon.
-If your home is a great distance away, we’ve found local motels that offer discounts, as well as the camaraderie that you will experience may lend itself to being able to stay with a fellow recruit on weekends!
+We require recruits to reside at the academy typically from Sunday evening through Friday afternoon.
+If your home is a great distance away, we’ve found local motels that offer discounts, and the camaraderie that you will experience may lend itself to being able to stay with a fellow recruit on weekends.

 A few weeks into the start of the Basic Academy class, you will be given a list of barracks with vacancies.
-You will select your top three choices, however, the needs of the Department come first and it is possible that you may not get your desired barracks.
+You will select your top three choices, however, the needs of the department come first and it is possible that you may not get your desired barracks.
 You will learn your assignment approximately half-way through the Academy.
 The department always works to station new troopers to a barracks that works best for them.

 The training period of a Vermont State Trooper lasts for 27 weeks.
 The first 3 weeks are similar to a military style boot camp and involves only State Police recruits.
 The next 17 weeks involve attendance and graduation from the basic police academy.
 The remaining 7 weeks of "post basic" training is for certifications such as DWI, radar, first aid/CPR, shotgun, emergency vehicle operation, and several other specialty courses.
 Instruction in the State Police computer system and remaining equipment issues will also be included.

-Graduates of this training then participate in a thirty-six day minimum and fifty-four day maximum Field Training Officer Program under the supervision of another Trooper.
+Graduates participate in a thirty-six day minimum and fifty-four day maximum Field Training Program under the supervision of another Trooper.